Constructive Receipt is Game Over for Structured Settlements

 What is Constructive Receipt?

-If a standard form General Release has been signed and delivered to the defendant's legal representative, the tax benefits of a structured settlement may be lost.
-The ramifications may be costly for both the plaintiff and his/her/their lawyers.
-Constructive Receipt is "destructive receipt" from a financial standpoint.
+If a standard General Release form has signed and delivered to the defendant's legal representative, the tax advantages of structured settlement could be forfeited.
+The consequences may prove financially burdensome for both the plaintiff their legal counsel.
+Constructive Receipt is effectively "destructive receipt" from a financial perspective.

 In I.R.S.
 Rev. Rul.
 79-220, the IRS. held that where the plaintiff and defendant had agreed to settle a personal injury claim on the basis of the defendant’s promise to make future periodic payments, the full amount of such payments constituted tax-free damages under Code section 104(a)(2).
 1979-2 C.B.
 74.